jvalue/jayvee/rfc/0002-mobility-extension.md

 }
 ```
 ### io-datatype FileSystem
 A FileSystem could look like this and should be added to `io-datatypes.ts`.
 Provides generic methods for navigating in the file system using paths and for accessing files.
-Not sure, how to provide methods in an interface in `io-datatype.ts`?
 ```
 export interface FileSystem {
   tbd
 }
 ```

+Not sure, how to *implement* methods in an interface in `io-datatype.ts` or is this realized in the Block `FilePicker` @felix-oq?

 ### io-datatype Table
-The io-datatype `Table` should be adapted, to store its name to be able to handle multiple tables as input
+The io-datatype `Table` should be adapted, to store its name to be able to handle multiple tables as input later in an DB-Loader.
 ```
 export interface Table {
   tableName: string;